Are These 4 Preconceived Notions Holding You Back?

 For example, put a genius who is quiet and shy next to a person who is loud, confident, and talkative.
 Our unconscious bias will likely tell us to listen to the person who is smiling and speaking at a loud volume.
 We often mistake confidence for intelligence due to our preconceived notions.

-But the belief that your existing degree, or lack thereof, immediately makes you unqualified for certain positions isn’t always the case.
-You can always work your way up within a company.
+Even without a formal degree, there are many ways you can work your way up within a company.
 In fact, many organizations reward employees who have demonstrated their work ethic and loyalty to the company while working their way up the corporate ladder.

 If you’re truly unhappy with your education, you can always enroll in online courses and workshops to give yourself the extra edge you think you’re missing.